Derek Chauvin's attorney files motion for new trial

 The former Minneapolis police officer was convicted on April 20 of second degree unintentional murder, second degree manslaughter and third degree murder in the death of George Floyd.

-The motion, filed by attorney Eric Nelson, cites factors including "the interests of justice; abuse of discretion that deprived the Defendant of a fair trial; prosecutorial and jury misconduct; errors of law at trial; and a verdict that is contrary to law."
+The four-page document, filed by attorney Eric Nelson, details a number of errors the defense believes were made during the trial which violated Chauvin's constitutional rights to a due process and a fair trial.

-Those include allegations of errors made by the judge, prosecutorial misconduct, witness intimidation and the impact of publicity.
+Those include allegations of mistakes made by Hennepin Judge Peter Cahill, prosecutorial misconduct, juror misconduct, witness intimidation and the impact of publicity.

 "The publicity here was so pervasive and so prejudicial before and during this trial that it amounted to a structural defect in the proceedings," Nelson wrote.

+Nelson accused the jury of committing misconduct and may have "felt threatened or intimidated, felt race-based pressure during the proceedings, and/or failed to adhere to instructions during deliberations," the motion read.

-The court also "abused its discretion" in not granting a change of venue or sequestering the jury, Nelson wrote.
+The Court "abused its discretion" in not granting a change of venue or sequestering the jury, the court filing says.

+The court also "abused its discretion when it submitted instructions to the jury that failed to accurately reflect the law" in reference to the second-degree unintentional murder, third-degree murder and authorized use of force, the document read.

 Nelson also wrote the prosecutors committed misconduct "including but not limited to: disparaging the Defense; improper vouching; and failing to adequately prepare its witnesses."